Meeting the Breached Definition is Essential to Winning Your Case

 During litigation, if your breach allegation is only a minor aspect of the agreement, the court may find that a breach of contract is not warranted.
-When you specify in the contract what the definition of breach of contract means, then the court will enforce those terms.
+When you specify in the contract what the breach of contract definition means, then the court will enforce those terms.

 Material vs. Non-Material Breach of Contract